Metro 2033 (novel): Plot

 Although Polis do not agree to intervene, a faction known as the Brahmins (who consist of scientists and academics who collect books from the library above), contact Artyom.
 They offer a solution to the threat of the Dark Ones in exchange for Artyom's help in recovering a sacred book, as they believe him to be psychically sensitive.
-Artyom travels to the surface with Melnik and young Brahmin called Daniel.
+Artyom travels to the surface with Melnik and a young Brahmin called Daniel.
 They enter the library and are attacked by the 'librarians', mutated creatures that reside there.
 Daniel is mortally wounded, but before dying, gives Artyom his reward anyway.
 It is an envelope containing directions to a functioning missile silo.
 Artyom and Melnik flee without the book and re-enter the metro, arriving at station Kievskaya.
 Melnik leaves Artyom at the station while he goes to collect reinforcements but whilst he is away, Artyom becomes involved in the search for a missing child, Oleg.
 Artyom and Oleg's father are abducted by a tribe of cannibals who worship 'The Great Worm' while following the trail left by the child.
 They are rescued by Melnik and a squad of fighters and they escape into Metro-2, a secret set of tunnels that lead to the missile site.

 The team pass through the metro station leading to the Kremlin, which contains a mutated bio-weapon that attempts to hypnotize and consume them.
 Several are killed, including Oleg, before they explode a tank of fuel to distract it.
 The majority of the group go to the surface and the missile silo, while Artyom is accompanied back through the metro so that they can provide targeting co-ordinates from a suitable location, Ostankino Tower.
 On the way, they stop at VDNKh, which has been almost overrun by Dark Ones.
 After a brief re-union with Sukhoi, Artyom reaches the tower and his team provide the missile site with the location of the Dark Ones hive.
 As they do, Artyom has a vision, which relates to the dreams and nightmares that he has been having.
 The Dark Ones had been trying to make contact, unable to communicate with the human survivors within the metro in a meaningful way, before they found Artyom.
 Artyom re-evaluates their behavior and realizes that what was seen as aggression were actually attempts to make contact, which were only met with violence.
 As Artyom realizes that the two races could co-operate, the missiles fall and the Dark Ones are killed.
 Realising that the Dark Ones were killed senselessly, Artyom tears his mask off and heads back home in tears.